MichaelAJMitchell/Ecnetica/caoimhe_writeup.md

 # mcqs structure

-the mcqs need to store this information:
+the mcqs definelty need to store this information:

 - main topic

-- other topics it includes
+- other topics it includes (vector)

 - question id